Here are the answers to some frequently asked questions. If you do not see your question here, feel free to contact us.

 OSBA helped establish the Oregon School Board Members of Color Caucus in 2016.
 Caucus members have identified their mission as “to promote quality education for all students with emphasis on the unique needs of students of color.”

 What makes a good board member?

-- You’re willing to devote time and energy to your volunteer position.
+- Willing to devote time and energy to your volunteer position

-- You have the courage to stand up for your convictions.
+- Courage to stand up for your convictions

 - Team player